danmasta/epic-games-assessment/q2/README.md

 4. Backend api requests per second throughput

 ### Mitigations
-1. In a lot of cloud environments network through is tied to cpu size.
+1. In a lot of cloud environments network throughput is tied to cpu size.
 We may have to over provision cpu size to account for more networking throughput based on request body average byte size and requests per second
 2. We can usually scale database cpu/ memory size to a limited high mark amount.
 In this case of using a redis database cluster with ordered sets, we can test and assume certain performance metrics as defaults.
 Set size in redis is limited to 32 bit keys which means a high end of ~4.2 billion items per set.
 If we need to exceed the max set size we can use a hash ring algorithm to place items in multiple redis dbs based on player ID
 3. We can serve the front end rendering via a separate front end microservice, or include it as part of the backend in a monolith type fashion.
 We could then use a kubernetes horizontal pod autoscaler to scale the backend based on cpu/ memory usage
 4. Similar to point 3 we can use a kubernetes horizontal pod autoscaler to scale up pods based on cpu/ memory usage